 Skip to main content

 Slurm job states track the lifecycle of a specific workload initiated by a user in the cluster.
+This page explains how to monitor those job states so that you can confirm a workload is progressing as expected, diagnose why a job is waiting, or review the resource usage of a job that’s already finished.
 Slurm job states are distinct from Slurm node states, which describe the availability and health of the hardware used to support the Slurm cluster.
-CoreWeave Grafana includes a variety of dashboards for tracking metrics related to job performance and resource usage within your SUNK cluster.
-Slurm also provides commands for tracking job states and steps, including:
+CoreWeave Grafana includes dashboards for tracking metrics related to job performance and resource usage within your SUNK cluster.
+Slurm also provides commands for tracking job states and steps.
+The following sections describe when to use each one:

 CommandData typePurpose